McEsselB/rn-assignment7-11354613/README.md

 ## Components

+### HomeScreen

+- Displays a list of available products.
+- Each product card includes an image, name, and price.
+- Each product card has an "Add to cart" button.

+### ProductDetailScreen

+- Shows detailed information about a selected product, including an image, name, description, and price.
+- Provides an option to add the product to the cart.

 ### CartScreen

-- The main screen for managing the cart.
-- Displays the list of products added to the cart.
+- Displays the products added to the cart.
-- Allows users to remove products from the cart.
-- Shows the estimated total price and a checkout button.

-### Product Card

-- Displays individual product details.
-- Includes product image, name, details, and price.
+- Each cart item includes an image, name, and price.
+- Each cart item has a "Remove from cart" button.
-- A button to add the product to the cart.
+- Shows the estimated total cost of the items in the cart.
+- Includes a checkout button.

-### Header
+### Drawer/Navigation Menu

-- Displays the app logo and a search icon.
-- Contains the checkout heading with an underline and circle design.
+- Provides easy navigation between different screens of the app.

-### Footer
+### Functionlity

-- Shows the estimated total price.
-- Contains the checkout button with a bag icon and text.
+- Users can view a list of available products from an external API.
+- Users can preview detailed information about a product.
+- Users can add products to their cart.
+- Users can remove products from their cart.
+- Users can view the items in their cart.

 ## Tools and Libraries